 El Parnasillo del Príncipe

-Put simply, there are three main shopping areas in Madrid: Centro, located between Puerta del Sol and Gran Vía; Chueca, directly to the north and east of Centro; and Salamanca, slightly further to the east.
-These represent three different types of shopping, especially with regard to the range of products offered.
-It’s middle-of-the-road in Centro, trendy in Chueca and expensive designer fashion labels in Salamanca.
+In Madrid, there are three primary shopping districts: Centro, which spans the area between Puerta del Sol and Gran Vía; Chueca, located directly north and east of Centro; and Salamanca, situated a bit further to the east.
+Each of these areas offers a distinct shopping experience, particularly in terms of the range of products available.

 El Rastro Flea Market

-Madrid’s airport, Barajas (MAD), lies a little over ten kilometres northeast of the city.
+Adolfo Suárez Madrid–Barajas Airport (MAD), commonly known as Barajas Airport, is the main international airport serving Madrid.
+It lies a little over 10 km northeast of the city.
 The cheapest way to get to Madrid is by metro: line 8 goes to Nuevos Ministerios (the journey takes about 30 minutes).
 A taxi ride costs more at night and on Sundays, and takes about 30-60 minutes, depending on traffic.
 Numerous car rental companies are also available at the airport.

 Email: